-Another option you may be given when uploading to a webpage is that of copying and pasting in your resume, and possibly a cover letter.
+Another option you may be given when uploading to a web page is copying and pasting your resume and possibly a cover letter.
 If this is the case, remove formatting such as bold, italics, underline, borders, frames, etc.

 Too many graphics and tables may not translate well into online programs.
 One method for overcoming this and shortening up the time it takes to erase your formatting is saving your original documents in Text Format (.txt) and pasting that version into the online program.
 Text Format can be used instead of Rich Text when emailing or uploading resumes.

 If you are required to cut and paste your resume online, and you are asked to reformat it, then do it!
 Some companies do not want straight Text Format but want to see what your actual resume really looks like.